Advice and support for students affected by coronavirus (COVID-19).

 The University of Melbourne is supporting our student community during the current outbreak of coronavirus COVID-19 and associated travel restrictions.
 The University is actively considering the different approaches that might be required to manage this evolving situation, in keeping with our policies and standards and ensuring the safety and wellbeing of our staff and student communities.

 For those students who are unable to travel to Melbourne as a result of travel restrictions relating to the outbreak of COVID-19 and who have exams scheduled in the February period, alternative arrangements will be made.

 Are February exams going ahead?

 Summer examinations (including Special examinations) are proceeding as scheduled from 17 – 24 February.
 The Summer exam timetable will be published by 3pm on Friday 7 February.

 The University will make special arrangements for students who are affected by the outbreak and provide support to individuals as required.
-Students in China who have exams scheduled for the February examination period and will not be able to return to Melbourne in time will be supported accordingly and the University will directly contact impacted students shortly once these arrangements have been finalised.
+Students in mainland China who have exams scheduled for the February examination period and will not be able to return to Melbourne in time will be supported accordingly and the University will directly contact affected students shortly once these arrangements have been finalised.

 Do I need to attend my scheduled exam?

 If you are in Australia and are fit to do so, you need to attend the exam as scheduled.